 text\hpen Specifies the pen for text hovered over by the mouse, if a click handler is registered.
+By default, this will invert the foreground and background colors.

 disabled Boolean or a callback; if true, the label is disabled.

 enabled Boolean or a callback; if false, the label is disabled.